maxglycine/AgBioData_GFF3_recommendation/Recommendations.md

 The [AgBioData consortium](https://www.agbiodata.org/) is a group of genomics, genetics and breeding databases and partners working towards shared practices and standards.
 Almost every AgBioData database uses the GFF3 format in some capacity, either for content ingest (into the database or associated tools, such as JBrowse), analysis, distribution, or all of the above.
 Many AgBioData members report that much of their data wrangling time is spent reformatting and correcting GFF3 files that model the same data types in different ways.
 Providing concrete guidelines for generating GFF3, and creating a standard representation of the most common biological data types in GFF3 that would be compatible with the most commonly used tools, would provide a major increase in efficiency for all AgBioData databases.

 The AgBioData GFF3 working group has developed new recommendations to solve common problems in the GFF3 format.
-We have referred to and in some cases adopted guidelines developed by the Alliance of Genome Resources ([https://docs.google.com/document/d/1yjQ7lozyETeoGkPfSMTAT8IN3ZIAuy5YkbsBdjGeLww/edit#heading=h.vz8hm961nr5b](https://docs.google.com/document/d/1yjQ7lozyETeoGkPfSMTAT8IN3ZIAuy5YkbsBdjGeLww/edit#heading=h.vz8hm961nr5b)), and NCBI ([https://www.ncbi.nlm.nih.gov/sites/genbank/genomes\_gff/](https://www.ncbi.nlm.nih.gov/sites/genbank/genomes_gff/) and [https://www.ncbi.nlm.nih.gov/datasets/docs/about-ncbi-gff3/](https://www.ncbi.nlm.nih.gov/datasets/docs/about-ncbi-gff3/)).
+We have referred to and in some cases adopted guidelines developed by the [Alliance of Genome Resources](https://docs.google.com/document/d/1yjQ7lozyETeoGkPfSMTAT8IN3ZIAuy5YkbsBdjGeLww/edit#heading=h.vz8hm961nr5b), and [NCBI](https://www.ncbi.nlm.nih.gov/sites/genbank/genomes\_gff/) and the [NCBI GFF3 standard](https://www.ncbi.nlm.nih.gov/datasets/docs/about-ncbi-gff3/).
 Below, we suggest improvements for each of the GFF3 fields, as well as the special cases of modeling functional annotations, and standard protein-coding genes.
 We welcome debate and discussion of these recommendations from the larger community - these recommendations will only be helpful if they are refined and then adopted by many.
 Our goal is to clarify the GFF3 specification and limit ambiguity for AgBioData and other databases and resources.

 Specific recommendations
 ========================

-We recommend that developers and databases follow the Sequence Ontology specifications ([https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)) with emphases and additions below.
+We recommend that developers and databases follow the [Sequence Ontology specifications](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) with emphases and additions below.
 Each field contains information in the following categories:

 - Change level: The level of change relative to the SO specification.
 Values are &#39;No change&#39;, &#39;Recommendation only&#39;,&#39;minor&#39;, &#39;moderate&#39;, &#39;major&#39;
 - Summary: A summary of the GFF3 working group&#39;s findings.